 8 Phases of Software Testing Life Cycle (STLC)

 The trend and competency of testing are changing.
-Testers are now required to be more technical and process oriented.
-Testing now is not only limited just to find bugs but has a wider scope and is required right from the beginning of the project when the requirements are not even finalized.
+Testers are now required to be more technical and process-oriented.
+Testing now is not only limited just to finding bugs but has a wider scope and is required right from the beginning of the project when the requirements are not even finalized.

 Since testing is also standardized.
-Just like the development of software has a lifecycle, Testing too has a lifecycle.
-In the subsequent sections, I will be discussing what a life cycle is and how that is related to software testing and will try to elaborate it.
+Just like the development of software has a lifecycle, Testing has a lifecycle.
+In the subsequent sections, I will be discussing what a life cycle is and how that is related to software testing and will try to elaborate on it.

 What is Lifecycle?

-Lifecycle in the simple term refers to the sequence of changes from one form to other forms.
+Lifecycle in the simple term refers to the sequence of changes from one form to another forms.
 These changes can happen to any tangible or intangible things.
-Every entity has a lifecycle from its inception to retire / demise.
+Every entity has a lifecycle from its inception to retirement/demise.

 In a similar fashion, Software is also an entity.
-Just like developing software involves a sequence of steps, testing also has steps which should be executed in a definite sequence.
+Just like developing software involves a sequence of steps, testing also has steps that should be executed in a definite sequence.

-This phenomenon of executing the testing activities in a systematic and planned way is called testing life cycle.
+This phenomenon of executing the testing activities in a systematic and planned way is called the testing life cycle.

 What is Software Testing Life Cycle (STLC)

-Software Testing Life Cycle refers to a testing process which has specific steps to be executed in a definite sequence to ensure that the quality goals have been met.
+Software Testing Life Cycle refers to a testing process that has specific steps to be executed in a definite sequence to ensure that the quality goals have been met.
 In the STLC process, each activity is carried out in a planned and systematic way.
 Each phase has different goals and deliverables.
 Different organizations have different phases in STLC; however, the basis remains the same.